 Whether a person uses meditation or has a spontaneous experience, how do we know if they’ve succeeded in expanding their consciousness?
 Can it be measured in levels?
 What does it look and feel like?

 Measuring a person’s “level” of consciousness or growth in consciousness over time isn’t something that western science is well-equipped to do.
-Quantum mechanics gives us measurable data that contributes to a Science of Oneness, whereby we might equate Aether with the field of greater consciousness.
+Quantum mechanics provides measurable data that contributes to a Science of Oneness, whereby we can equate aether with the field of greater consciousness.
 As for individual consciousness, however, we must look to different branches of science and research.
-The science of frequency and vibration, including the human body’s response to the earth’s magnetic field, may hold answers and Noetic Sciences and “consciousness studies” that typically study “paranormal” activity are other potential sources of data.
+The science of frequency and vibration, including the human body’s response to the earth’s magnetic field, may hold answers.
+Noetic Sciences and “consciousness studies” that typically study “paranormal” activity are other potential sources of data.
 Meanwhile, here are some general thoughts for consideration.

 Developing consciousness may exhibit in such ways as:

 - A sense of being connected to others, to something in oneself, and/or to something greater than oneself